agarrharr/awesome-cli-apps/readme.md

 - [getnews.tech](https://github.com/omgimanerd/getnews.tech) - Fetch news headlines from various news outlets in your terminal.
 - [has](https://github.com/kdabir/has) - Checks for the presence of various commands and their versions on the path.
 - [decktape](https://github.com/astefanutti/decktape) - PDF exporter for HTML presentations.
-- [pass](https://www.passwordstore.org) - Pass, the standard unix password manager: simple, secure, powerful
 - [carbon-now-cli](https://github.com/mixn/carbon-now-cli) - 🎨 Beautiful images of your code — from right inside your terminal.
+- [pass](https://www.passwordstore.org) - Pass, the standard unix password manager: simple, secure, powerful.

 ### macOS